LieBtrau/MegawattKS_Radio_Design_101/LO/TR_LO.md

 ### TIR4: Output amplitude is too low
 * Output amplitude is 746 mVpp with C8 = 10 pF
-* Output amplitude is 2.08 Vpp with C8 = 33 pF
+* Output amplitude is 2.08 Vpp with C8 = 33 pF and 1k5 load
+* Output amplitude is 2.05 Vpp with C8 = 68 pF and 10k potmeter load